CGillen/BunBotPython/README.md

 # Bunbot - Simple Shoutcast Discord Bot!
-Bunbot! was originally a javascript-based bot, but has been rewritten in Python!
+Bunbot! was originally a JavaScript-based bot, but has been rewritten in Python!

-Bunbot Currently supports the following Codecs:
+Bunbot currently supports the following Codecs:
 `MP3`, `OPUS`, `VORBIS`, `AAC`, and `AAC+`